Ways to Give

 You also choose where your gift goes.
 You can pick an area that means the most to you, or simply to the area of greatest need.

 It’s simple to make a cash donation.
-Drop off or mail a one-time gift to our office, or use our online system.
+Drop off or mail a one-time gift to our office, or Donate Online

 If you are interested in a recurring gift, you can also start with the online system.
 You can choose to do an e-transfer, payroll deduction or credit card.